 The Bureau of Engraving and Printing estimates that between half and two-thirds of the value of U.S. currency in circulation is held abroad.

-There are a number countries and territories that use the U.S. dollar as their official currency, including Ecuador and Guam.
-So depending on where you’re traveling, you might not need to exchange your currency.
+There are a number of countries and territories that use the U.S. dollar as their official currency, including Ecuador and Guam.
+So, depending on where you’re traveling, you might not need to exchange your currency.

-Yep, that’s a lot of money.
-In fact, that’s only slightly more than the estimated student loan debt in America, which is approximately $1.31 trillion.
+That’s a lot of money.
+In fact, that’s only slightly more than the estimated student loan debt in America, which is approximately $1.3 trillion.